Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 On your turn, tou can move a distance equal to yout Speed or less.
 Or you can decide not to move.

-Your movement can include climbing, crawling, jumping, and swimming.
+Your movement can include Climbing, Crawling, Jumping, and Swimming.
 These different modes of movement can be combined with your regular movement, or they can constitute your entire move.

 However you're moving with your Speed, you deduct the distance of each part of your move from it until it is used up or until you are done moving, whichever comes first.

 A character's Speed is determined during character creation.
-A monster Sp4eed is noted in the monster's stat block.
-See the rules glossary for more about Speed aswell as about special speeds, such as a Climb Speed, Fly Speed, or Swim Speed.
+A monster Speed is noted in the monster's stat block.
+See the rules glossary for more about Speed aswell as about special speeds, such as **Burrow Speed**, **Climb Speed**, **Fly Speed**, or **Swim Speed**.

 ### Grid-based Movement